arenispro/portfolio/README.md

 https://youtu.be/e0IW1IbxjU4

+Followed along with the book Full Stack Web Development by Riaz Ahmed and built the E-Commerce Website project for ABC Global Consulting Inc.
+Technologies: PHP with MySQL database, HTML, CSS, Javascript

+Member View of ABC Global, [Click Here](https://youtu.be/e0IW1IbxjU4)

+Admin View of ABC Global, [Click Here](https://youtu.be/GI_5F_2waog)

+Research on the relationship between the occurrence of crime and the housing price in different areas of Queens
+Technologies: numpy, pandas, sklearn, seaborn

+Crimes and Queens Housing Price, [Click Here](https://arenispro.github.io/queenshousingprice/)

 This project was developed with HTML5, Sass, jQuery, and Hammer.js.

 Performance basics are covered: assets are minified into single CSS and JS files, and the images are optimized.